 Finally, once you have gotten your painting in a form that you like, keep an eye on it.
 Some settling will occur as the painting dries so check on it frequently during the first few hours of drying time.
 If your horizon line shifts, simply grab a craft stick and “draw” it again— several times if necessary.

 I don’t claim to be an expert— I’m simply an artist who is willing to film his creations so you can learn from my mistakes and successes.
-Watch the video, see how I do things, and try it for yourself.
+Watch the video, see how I do this landscape, and try it for yourself.
 Good luck!

 Steve Shaw is an artist and teacher living in Atlanta, Georgia.
 His days are spent in the classroom teaching his students the basics of art and self-expression.
 In the evenings and weekends, he paints.
 Steve has shown his work in several galleries in the Southeast and has illustrated three children’s books.
 Recently Steve has discovered acrylic pour painting and is putting all his other projects on hold while he journeys down this artistic road.